 This is also one of the vaporizers that I’ve been using most while out hiking, biking, or anything that requires me to pocket the device.
 The ArGo is priced in the medium to high price range for portables but I think you’ll find that it’s worth every penny.

-The ArGo vaporizer retails for $154 and you can click here to pick it up from my recommended authorized retailer.
+The ArGo vaporizer retails for $119 and you can click here to pick it up directly from Arizer.
+Use coupon code VAPEWIZ25 to save 25%.
 Read on below to check out my full Arizer ArGo vaporizer review.

 Size and Portability – If you’ve read a few of my reviews you know that I put a pretty big value on the overall size of the device.
 I’m usually outside with these vapes hiking, biking, skiing, etc. So for me, it’s really important to be able to easily pocket the vaporizer and conceal it for discretion.

 Arizer ArGo is one of the MOST portable vaporizers that I have ever tested.
 I can literally palm it for discretion and the new design allows the mouthpiece to be completely concealed for on the go use.
 With all of the older Arizer units, they were too tall to fit comfortably in my pockets on the go which has been fixed with the ArGo.
 Overall it’s not quite as light as the Pax Plus (93 grams) but at 135 grams, it’s still one of the lighter portables and it’s not going to weigh you down by any means.

 Build Quality – The build quality on all Arizer vaporizers is outstanding.
 They are built like tanks, and they have one of the best long-term track records for reliability.
 The outer shell is smooth and feels great in the hands.
 The display is nothing special but works well and all the buttons provide good feedback.
 The battery is easy to get to and replace and the ArGo comes with a two-year manufacturer warranty for a little extra peace of mind.